Cyber Monday Sales!

 The diamond grooved deck pad on the Skylla is made up of spliced pieces for the colorful design.

-The Skylla differs in construction slightly from all other Sea Gods SUPs.
-Instead of using woven linear drop stitch as the core of the Skylla, Sea Gods chose to use a cross-woven drop stitch.
+Instead of using linear drop stitch as the core of the Skylla, Sea Gods chose to use a cross-woven drop stitch.

-What this means is that the thousands of threads holding the shape of the Skylla intact are oriented in ‘x’ patterns for the same (or higher) rigidity of linear drop stitch SUPs, while using less material, making for a lighter board.
-The evidence of this can be seen directly in the fact that both the 10’6 x 34” Diatom and the 10’6 x 32” Elemental Wave are heavier than the 19.5 lb Skylla, despite being ‘smaller’ boards.
+What this means is that the thousands of threads holding the shape of the Skylla intact are oriented in ‘x’ patterns for higher rigidity when compared to linear drop stitch SUPs.
+This method of construction also uses less material, making for a lighter board.
+The evidence of this can be seen directly in the fact that both the older, non CX versions of the 10’6 x 34” Diatom and the 10’6 x 32” Elemental Wave are heavier than the 19.5 lb Skylla, despite being smaller boards.

 Aside from the drop-stitch orientation, the remaining steps of the Skylla’s construction are consistent with the rest of Sea Gods’ line-up.
 The PVC layers are applied to the woven fabric layer via ‘fusion’, which bonds with heat instead of glue, hence their coined term ‘Ultra-light Fusion’.
 To seal the Skylla together, the rails are applied and molded with heat, and then reinforced even further with seam tape, to make for a durable board that Sea Gods confidently backs with their lifetime warranty.

-To really get across how well the Sea Gods SUPs are built/ what they can endure, I’ll share with you a bit of anecdotal evidence.
-While I don’t typically intend to put our test boards through sketchy situations to try their durability, sometimes happy little accidents happen.
+To really get across how well the Sea Gods SUPs are built/ what they can endure, I’ll share with you a bit of anecdotal evidence from Allie, one of our past SUP testers.
+While we don’t typically intend to put our test boards through sketchy situations to try their durability, sometimes happy little accidents happen.

 Most lesser quality boards in this situation would have popped or would have had too much flex for me to safely paddle myself and my pup out of that.
 Instead, the Skylla walked (or paddled?) away with only some (surprisingly minor) cosmetic damage.
 When the wind died down again and the water turned back to glass, we were able to hop on the Skylla and paddle home like nothing happened (aside from catching a case of strep throat from inhaling too much red dust).